abriz97/Computational_Training_ICL/session2/r_repo_structure.md

 Common to  "keep function definition and application separate".

-- `R`
+- `R` (_definition_ folder)
     - this is where you store your function definitions.
     - sourcing these files will exclusively load the functions into the global environment.
-- `src` (application repository)
+- `src` (_application_ folder)
-    - this is where you store your scripts which aim to do generate something That is, files where functions are defined are not the same as files where functions are applied.
+    - this is where you store your scripts which aim to generate something That is, files where functions are defined are not those in which functions are applied.

 - `output`
     - typically with subfolders such as `figures`, `tables`, `reports`, etc.

 - `run_analyses.R`
-    - this is the script that you run to generate the results of your project.
+    - this is the script you run to generate the results of your project.

 This is an example from one of my projects: